googleads/google-ads-php/examples/Migration/README.md

   - Create a budget
   - Create a campaign
-  - Create an ad group.
+  - Create an ad group
-  - Create Text Ads
+  - Create text ads
   - Create keywords

 The code example starts with CreateCompleteCampaignAdWordsApiOnly.php that shows the whole